cloudwithax/pomice/README.md

 - [Granitepy](https://github.com/twitch0001/granitepy)

+# 2.0 Notice

+We now support Lavalink 3.7!
+If you would like to use the new Lavalink, please either install Pomice 2.0 or upgrade to Pomice 2.0 using your preferred package management solution.

 # Install
-To install the library, you need the lastest version of pip and minimum Python 3.8
+To install the library, you need the lastest version of pip and minimum Python 3.9

 > Stable version
 ```